youyanggu/covid19_projections/path-to-herd-immunity.md

 - We are estimating how many individuals gain immunity after being vaccinated, not how many vaccine doses are distributed.
 The difference is subtle, but significant.
 - We count an individual as vaccinated after they receive the first of two doses.
 We assume it takes three weeks for an individual to gain immunity.
 - **Important:** We currently only model the rollout of two vaccines: Pfizer and Moderna.
 More vaccines will be approved in 2021 (e.g. Johnson & Johnson, AstraZeneca), but the exact timelines are still unclear.
 The rollouts of additional vaccines in early 2021 will increase vaccine uptake.
-- We assume roughly two-thirds of the US population will take at least one dose of the vaccine by the end of 2021.
+- We assume roughly 70% of the US population (235 million) will take at least one dose of the vaccine by the end of 2021.
 This is slightly higher than the ~50% vaccine coverage for the common flu.
 - We assume the majority of individuals (but not all) will receive the second dose.
 - We assume the general population will begin receiving vaccinations in late spring/early summer (Apr-Jun 2021).
 - We assume children and adolescents will begin receiving vaccinations in late summer/early fall (Aug-Oct 2021).